dotnet/docs-maui/docs/platform-integration/essentials-index.md

 Xamarin.Essentials provides developers with cross-platform APIs for their mobile applications.

-Android, iOS, and UWP offer unique operating system and platform APIs that developers have access to all in C# leveraging Xamarin.
-Xamarin.Essentials provides a single cross-platform API that works with any Xamarin.Forms, Android, iOS, or UWP application that can be accessed from shared code no matter how the user interface is created.
+Android, iOS, and Windows offer unique operating system and platform APIs that developers have access to all in C# leveraging Xamarin.
+Xamarin.Essentials provides a single cross-platform API that works with any Xamarin.Forms, Android, iOS, or Windows application that can be accessed from shared code no matter how the user interface is created.

 ## Feature Guides